-41. MSME Disclosure
+39. MSME Disclosure

-Disclosure required under Micro, Small and Medium Enterprises Development Act, 2006 (the Act) are given as follows: Particulars As at March 31st, 2022 As at March 31st, 2021 Principal amount due 28.42 89.42 Interest due on above - - Interest paid during the period beyond the appointed day - - Amount of interest due and payable for the period of delay in making payment without adding the interest specified under the Act. - - Amount of interest accrued and remaining unpaid at the end of the period - - Amount of further interest remaining due and payable even in - - the succeeding years, until such date when the interest dues as above are actually paid to small enterprises for the purpose of disallowance as a deductible expenditure under Sec.23 of the Act
+Disclosure required under Micro, Small and Medium Enterprises Development Act, 2006 (the Act) are given as follows:

+(NS.
+III Editiis Particulars As at As at March 31st, 2022 Particulars March 31st, 2023 Principal amount due 138.63 28.42 Interest due on above - - Interest paid during the period beyond the appointed day - - Amount of interest due and payable for the period of delay in making payment - - without adding the interest specified under the Act.
+Amount of interest accrued and remaining unpaid at the end of the period - - Amount of further interest remaining due and payable even in the succeeding - - years, until such date when the interest dues as above are actually paid to small enterprises for the purpose of disallowance as a deductible expenditure under Sec.23 of the Act